zmaril/bpfquery/README.md

 * [x] TUI - there's a cool TUI that let's you type in sql queries, see the bpftrace output, and then streams the results from whichever server you're targeting.
 * [x] CLI - you can use '-e' to run a query on a server.
 * [x] Execution - bpfquery can run a query on a server and get the results back.
+* [x] There's a sick webpage that works really well and is super cool.

 # Zack's Todo's
 Ordered roughly by what I want to do next.

-* [ ] Explore streaming joins across tables.
+* [ ] Redo the data layout so that it's better more amendable to aggregation and streaming semanitcs.
-* [ ] Explore streaming semantics with UDF window like arroyo.dev
+* [ ] Implement aggregation and streaming semantics.
+* [ ] Make it so that the results are sent incrementally instead of all at once.
+* [ ] Examples built in
-* [ ] Explore putting charts in the TUI and seeing if that's useful.
+* [ ] Typeahead in the web interface both for the probes as well as the arguments
+* [ ] Use vmlinux.h to get the types of the arguments to the probes so we don't have to use -> anymore or str.
+* [ ] Have the linux kernel defs just be a big json somehow?
+An api endpoint for looking up defs?
-* [ ] Typing in the TUI is slow sometimes and hangs, unsure why.
+* [ ] Struct/bpf tree explorer/explainer in web interface
+* [ ] Write out docs
+* [ ] Write out some tests
+* [ ] Mess around with `seluect pid from kprobe.STAR`
 * [ ] Type checking and hints, see first problem query below.

-* [ ] Try out other probes besides kprobe
-* [ ] Figure out how bpftrace name star will work, i.e. `select pid from kprobe.*` equivalent.
-* [ ] Experiment with static table access, like looking things up about the os before hand in a table.
-* [ ] Experiment with args from `tracepoint`, `kfunc`, and `uprobe`
-* [ ] Write some tests, starting to get tough to keep track of what works and what doesn't.
-* [ ] Set up CI pipelines with releases
-* [ ] Make the TUI sections (table, editor) all scrollable
-* [ ] Expand the TUI to have like menus and stuff.
-* [ ] Put some examples into the TUI premade for people to try out
-* [ ] Have a bpf struct and bpftrace probe tree explorer/explainer so people can see what's available to them.
-* [ ] Use the output of vmlinux.h and bpftrace.lv.txt somehow to make the bpftrace program more robust, combined with static type checking or something, but also just knowing ahead of time whether a tracepoint exists
-* [ ] Write some docs about how to use everything, what can be expected to work.
-* [ ] Implement a LSP that uses the ctag definitions somehow.
-* [ ] Have linux kerenl defs just be a big json
+# Zack's Not Yets

+* [ ] Compiling down to bpf programs directly - hard and I want to get the semantics of sql right first, before trying to do this.

 # Motivation